zacanger/niddesa/text/mahaniddesa-from-chinese/10-chinese-google.md

 delusion, he is the person who has fallen into the state, has practiced the behavior... (omitted) the cycle of life and death, Without his rebirth."
 As an unbeliever, he is always infected.

-Because of that, the Lord said:

-"Those who have no leakage on the satisfaction, and those who are not enthusiastic on the extremely slow,

-The soft and the eloquent, the unbeliever, he will not be tainted. "

 89. Learning to gain, and getting angry when there is no gain,